71/Cometary/docs/SAMPLES.md

-# Extensions
+# Samples
-A few libraries have been built using Cometary, mostly as samples.
+The following libraries have been built using Cometary, and serve both as samples, and simple real-life examples of libraries that can use the power of Cometary.
-However, they can be useful in real-world scenarios, which is why they are published on NuGet, and called *Extensions*.

 ## Contracts
 Adds a few contracts to methods, as attributes.
 The contracts inject code in the body